 Course 101 will discuss the ways trafficking, specifically sex trafficking of our children, has rapidly grown in our society and nation.
-It will examine the systematic nature of sex trafficking, the criminal mindset and grooming of victims.
-The course unravels foundational belief systems that have allowed sex trafficking to not only happen in our own backyard and around the world, but to become extremely prevalent and growing in our culture.
+It will examine the systematic nature of sex trafficking, the criminal mindset, and the grooming of victims.
+The course unravels foundational belief systems that have allowed sex trafficking to become extremely prevalent not only in our own backyard but around the world.

-Topics will include: the sexualization of America’s children, the part the internet, pornography and social media plays in this crime, poverty mindsets, and the normalization of sexual crimes.
-These foundational teachings will set the stage for the next two days of training where the growing issue of domestic child sex trafficking and its impact on our children and communities is reviewed at a macro and micro level.
+Topics will include: the sexualization of America’s children; how the internet, pornography, and social media plays a role in this crime; poverty mindsets; and the normalization of sexual crimes.
 This session ends providing tangible ways each individual can be an active part of the solution in their community and in this world.

 Training Course 201: A Macro-Level Understanding of the Crime called Sex Trafficking and a Micro View of the Physical, Mental, Emotional & Spiritual Impact on its Victims